Meet the Governors

 I was a teacher for 30 years until my retirement in 2012.
 My teaching experience covers 5-18 year olds and I have held varying posts at middle management level.
 I loved teaching particularly Maths, PE and Science.

 I have been connected with Drighlington Schools for 29 years, first as a parent, then as a teacher and now as a Governor.
-I have been a Governor for the past 5 years and I am currently Chair of the Children, Teaching and Learning committee and SEND governor.
+I have been on the Governing Body for the past 6 years and I am currently the Early Years Governor and the SEND Governor.
 I enjoy walking, swimming, reading and watching sport mainly Rugby League and Cricket.
 I also volunteer at the local library and in school.
 I live in the village and strongly believe that all the children deserve a school that supports them, encourages them, challenges them and allows them to reach their full potential.
 I feel that I have the skills and ethics to help the leadership team of the school to achieve these goals.

 I am a solicitor and chartered tax advisor and have been based in the Morley/Drighlington area for over 10 years.
 My daughter is in key stage 1 at the school and my son started in nursery in September 2017.
 I am a strong advocate of broadly based early years education to inspire children in different disciplines (e.g. sport, music, drama, arts) and the particular challenge of engaging boys to enjoy learning at primary school age.
 I strongly believe that the opportunity to socialise, learn new skills and build confidence though education in its wider sense is something which should be available to all children.
 In my spare time I enjoy watching sport (football, cricket and darts), cooking and travel.